thomas051083/psd-psw/_pswlf-2020/1e-occ4.md

       <br>This session introduces OneMap, which aims to be Asia’s first open-source nationwide 3Dmap.
 It will cover the current usage of OneMap, how it is used by different sectors and the new improvements.
       <br>
       <br>Learning Outcomes:
-      <br>•  Understand what OneMap is
+      <br>• Understand what OneMap is.
-      <br>• Recognise the various functionalities within OneMap
+      <br>• Recognise the various functionalities within OneMap.
-      <br>•  Identify features and application for users
+      <br>• Identify features and application for users.
       <br>
       <a href="https://www.eventbrite.sg/e/introduction-to-onemap-the-authoritative-map-of-singapore-tickets-117611439983">Click here to register.</a>
     </td>